 In October 2015 after visiting our son Oliver at Cardiff University, Jennifer and I spent a night in Haverfordwest before boarding a ferry to Ireland.
 We drove along a narrow path barely wide enough for our car to reach Middle Mille.
 I wanted to show her the place I’d stayed 37 years earlier.
 There were a few new buildings but the village was mostly unchanged.
 Scott’s stone cottage looked the same.
 The old mill complex still sold woolen goods.
+The Solva Woollen Mill is now the oldest working wool mill in Pembrokeshire – one of only two remaining in the county.
 We wandered about the grounds.
 Jennifer snapped my picture standing beside a restored water wheel.
 We hadn’t time for a walk, for there was a ferry to catch.

 5 replies on “A Walk in Wales”